 The determination of depreciation, depletion and amortization expense as well as impairments that may be recognized on our oil and natural gas properties are highly dependent on the estimates of the proved oil and natural gas reserves attributable to our properties.
 Our estimate of proved reserves is based on the quantities of oil and natural gas which geological and engineering data demonstrate, with reasonable certainty, to be recoverable in the future years from known reservoirs under existing economic and operating conditions.
 The accuracy of any reserve estimate is a function of the quality of available data, engineering and geological interpretation, and judgment.
 For example, we must estimate the amount and timing of future operating costs, production taxes and development costs, all of which may in fact vary considerably from actual results.
 In addition, as the prices of oil and natural gas and cost levels change from year to year, the economics of producing our reserves may change and therefore the estimate of proved reserves may also change.
-Approximately 35% of our proved oil and gas reserve volumes are categorized as proved undeveloped reserves.
-Any significant variance in these assumptions could materially affect the estimated quantity and value of our reserve, future cash flows from our reserves, and future development of our proved undeveloped reserves.
+Approximately 38% of our proved oil and gas reserve volumes are categorized as proved undeveloped reserves.
+Any significant variance in these assumptions could materially affect the estimated quantity and value of our reserves, future cash flows from our reserves, and future development of our proved undeveloped reserves.
+Our proved oil and gas reserve information was computed by applying the average first-day-of-the- month oil and gas price during the 12-month period ended on the balance sheet date.

-External petroleum engineers independently estimated all of the proved reserve quantities included in our financial statements for the year ended November 30, 2021, which were prepared in accordance with the rules promulgated by the SEC.
-In connection with our external petroleum engineers performing their independent reserve estimations.

-we furnish them with the following information: (1) technical support data, (2) technical analysis of geologic and engineering support information, (3) economic and production data and (4) our well ownership interests.
+External petroleum engineers independently estimated all of the proved reserve quantities included in our financial statements for the year ended December 31, 2022, which were prepared in accordance with the rules promulgated by the SEC.
+In connection with our external petroleum engineers performing their independent reserve estimations, we furnish them with the following information: (1) technical support data, (2) technical analysis of geologic and engineering support information, (3) economic and production data and (4) our well ownership interests.